One-fifth of secondary school buses will run at half capacity, Bus Éireann says

 Last year, 38,000 primary students and 68,000 post-primary students used the School Transport Scheme.
 File photograph

-One fifth of Bus Éireann’s transport for second level students will run at 50 per cent capacity from the start of the school year.
+One-fifth of Bus Éireann’s transport for second level students will run at the recommended 50 per cent capacity from the start of the school year.

 The State-owned transport company said that in response to the Government’s decision to halve the capacity on post-primary school transport due to the coronavirus pandemic, it is “reviewing all 2,100 post-primary routes to determine which solution can most quickly and appropriately deliver the 50 per cent capacity”.